I’ve heard practitioners say they don’t intend to market their practices.

 In other words, if you don’t project the image your ideal clients are interested in, why should they be interested in you?

 Running away from the problem by telling yourself you don’t want to project any image at all isn’t going to work, because you’re projecting an image right now, whether you want to or not.
-You can’t stop yourself from projecting an image, and that’s why it’s important to project the one that will get you the clients you’re looking for.
+You can’t stop yourself from projecting an image of some sort—you’re doing it everywhere, from social media, to your website, to your trip to the grocery store.
+It’s crucial to project the one that will get you the clients you’re looking for.

 To get a new perspective on making a first impression that turns into a long-term client relationship, click here to listen to a webinar I hosted with my favorite image consultant, Nathalie Chapron!

-I hope my posts will help you shift how you think about your practice — sign up for automatic email notification of new posts — just enter your email address below — so you won’t miss any of them!! 😉
+I hope my posts will help you shift how you think about your practice—sign up so you don’t miss anything—just enter your email address below.